prefuzek/valentine/README.md

 ; ==> true
 ```

-As you can see, primitives evaluate to themselves.
+As you can see, primitives match themselves.
 Functions match if they return a truthy value.
 Collections only match collections of the same type.

-Valentine also provides the following functions that are used in patterns:
+Valentine also provides the following functions to be used in patterns:

  - `coll` matches any type of collection:
  ```